-Ben Luca Robertson is a composer, experimental luthier, and co-founder of the independent record label, Aphonia Recordings.
-His work addresses an interest in autonomous processes, landscape, and biological systems—often supplanting narrative structure with an emphasis on the physicality of sound, spectral tuning systems, and microtonality.
-Growing up in the inland Pacific Northwest, impressions of Ponderosa pine trees, channel scablands, basalt outcroppings, and relics of boomtown decay haunt his work.
-Ben holds an M.A. in Music Composition from Eastern Washington University, a B.A. from the Evergreen State College, and is currently pursuing a PhD in Composition and Computer Technologies (CCT) at the University of Virginia.
-In the Summer of 2015, he was appointed to a guest research position at the Tampere Unit for Computer-Human Interactions (TAUCHI) in Finland and recently collaborated with biologists from the University of Idaho to sonify migratory patterns of Chinook Salmon.
-As an educator, he has taught courses in music technology, composition, recording, experimental instrument design, and popular music.
-Performing both locally and abroad, Ben’s creative work and research has been featured at international conferences and festivals, including: New Interfaces for Musical Expression (NIME), Sound and Music Computing (SMC) Conference, New York Re-embodied Sound Symposium, Third Practice, MAGMA, and Olympia Experimental Music Festivals.
+Ben Luca Robertson is a composer, experimental luthier, educator, and co-founder of the independent record label, Aphonia Recordings.
+His work addresses an interest in autonomous processes, landscape, and biological systems—often supplanting narrative structure with an emphasis on the physicality of sound, spectral tuning structures, and microtonality.
+Ben’s current research focuses upon the intersection between actuated string instrument design and just tuning practices.
+Growing up in the inland Pacific Northwest, impressions of Ponderosa pine trees, channel scablands, basalt outcroppings, and relics of boomtown decay continually haunt his work.
+Ben holds an M.A. in Music Composition from Eastern Washington University, a B.A. from the Evergreen State College, and is currently pursuing a PhD in Composition and Computer Technologies at the University of Virginia.
+In the Summer of 2015, he was appointed to a guest research position at the Tampere Unit for Computer-Human Interactions (TAUCHI) in Finland and recently collaborated with biologists from the University of Idaho to sonify migratory patterns of Chinook Salmon in the Snake River watershed.
+Ben’s work has been featured at New Interfaces for Musical Expression (NIME), Society for Electro-Acoustic Music in the United States (SEAMUS), Sound-Music Computing Conference (SMC), Northwest Public Broadcasting, MOXsonic, New York Re-embodied Sound Symposium, Third Practice, and Olympia Experimental Music Festivals.